 The week before your wedding always keep an eye on the weather forecast – here’s our Top Ten tips for ensuring your day goes without a hitch come rain, shine or 2ft snow drifts …

 If it looks like you are going to experience a heatwave with an outdoor wedding ceremony then make sure you have white umbrellas or sun parasols on hand to keep your guests cool so that they can keep in the shade whilst you take your vows.
 ALWAYS make sure you have iced cold water available (this also helps with the alcohol consumption and risk of heat stroke on a hot day).
 If on the other hand it looks like your outdoor ceremony is going to be wash out, make sure you have a Plan B that fits all of your guests, bridal party and celebrant!
 Can you make space in your marquee or tipi – can you have an alternative structure for the ceremony if it rains or one that provides shade if it is simply too hot?
+Don’t forget your sunglasses too – and maybe get some for the guests such as these by SmartBuyGlasses UK.

 On a hot summers day there’s nothing more fabulous than a light breeze cooling you and your guests and the feeling of the open air with an open sided tipi or marquee.
 Make sure you can lift all the sides so that the breeze can circulate through.
 Make sure you ask your tipi contractor to show you how to open and close the sides in case it gets too cold in the evening or the breeze gets to draughty!
 With a tipi, it has to be built with the weather conditions in mind – once its built you cannot change the openings!
 Be prepared to change your tipi build last minute or ask about clear side walls that can be opened.